-ASK any race fan which make first went to four cylinders for a two-fifty and he'll probably answer, Honda.
-Such was the tremendous impact of the stranglehold those high revving Japanese fours put on the world 250cc championship in the early 1960s.
+ASK any race fan which make first went to four cylinders for a 250 and he'll probably answer, Honda.
+Such was the tremendous impact of the stranglehold those high-revving Japanese fours put on the world 250cc championship in the early 1960s.

 But the answer's wrong.
-Benelli were first with a two fifty racing four.
+Benelli was first with a 250 racing four.
 What's more, it was supercharged and water-cooled.
-The reason it was not better known is that classic racing had already been halted by the second world war when the beautiful little Benelli was unveiled at the Milan Show in the winter of 1939.
+The reason it was not better known is that classic racing had already been halted by the Second World War when the beautiful little Benelli was unveiled at the Milan Show in the winter of 1939.

 At that time, Italy had yet to be drawn into the war; and Benelli, along with Gilera, Bianchi and Moto Guzzi, were proudly showing the racers they had developed for 1940.

 So the blown four with 52 bhp at 10.000 rpm and a top whack of 130 mph seemed not only bold and brilliant but unnecessarily premature too.

 Technically, such small cylinders were heresy in those days, for outside Italy it was widely held that 250cc was the optimum cylinder capacity.
 Not for another quarter-century were Honda to show that, despite the law of diminishing returns, miniaturisation of cylinders was still paying off down to 25cc.

 Alas, the Benelli suffered the same fate as the blown 500 cc Velocette Roarer, insofar as its potential dominance in its class was thwarted, first by the war, then by the subsequent ban on supercharging.

 Save for the power unit, the Benelli four was identical with the singles (blown and unblown).
 The front fork was of girder pattern, the friction-damped rear springing an amalgam of pivoted fork and plungers, and the horseshoe shape oil tank wrapped around the front of the rear wheel.